 - The Intercontinental was within walking distance of the Raffles Hotel and a short taxi ride away from Arab Street as well as the The Gardens by the Bay.

-- On my next visit I would definitely try an apartment, preferably in the Kampong Glam or core district.
+- On my next visit I would definitely try an apartment or hotel in the Kampong Glam district.

 - Some of my most memorable meals on vacation were at a restaurant near the Mohamed Mustafa department store on Serangoon Road in Little India.
 Since then the department store has expanded and the same owners have an entire shopping center with foreign exchange, travel services and a hotel on Syed Aliwi Road nearby.